TrumanStateACM/acm/_pages/about.markdown

 # Hello, World!

 This is the website for Truman State University's ACM chapter.
-You can join or [mailing list][ML] or you can join our [Discord channel][DA].
-You don't have to make a Discord account, you can just look around.
-Hope to see you there.
+You can join or [mailing list][ML], visit our [Discord channel][DA], or check out our [Facebook page][FB].
+Thank you for checking out our Website.

 <br />